darrenmessenger/aferry/README.md

 Test configuration is inside the [package.json](./package.json).

 If you are using TypeScript, [TS Auto Mock](https://typescript-tdd.github.io/ts-auto-mock/) is included which allows you to create mock data from TypeScript interfaces.
 You don't have to use it, but it might be useful.

+## Solution

+The solution is coded in TypeScript and consists of a Lambda function that processes Kinesis stream events.
+The function filters for `booking_completed` events, transforms them to match the required JSON schema, and publishes them to an external system via a RESTful API endpoint.
+The key components of the solution include:

+- **Event Parsing**: Each Kinesis stream record is decoded and parsed from Base64 JSON.

+- **Event Filtering**: The function checks the event type and processes only `booking_completed` events.

+- **Data Transformation**: The event data is transformed to fit the JSON schema required by the external system.

+- **Validation**: The transformed data is validated against the JSON schema using `jsonschema`.

+- **Publishing**: Valid events are published to the external system using Axios for HTTP POST requests.

+- **Error Handling**: The function logs errors related to JSON parsing, missing data, validation failures, and network issues.

+- **Testing**: The test suite uses Vitest to mock dependencies and verify that the function behaves correctly under various conditions, achieving 100% test coverage.